 From its introduction in 2000, until changes were introduced in the Public Sector in 2017, the obligation for determining the worker’s employment status rested with the PSC, acting through its director, the worker.
 Similarly, any tax risk also rested with the PSC.
 From April 2017, in the Public Sector, the responsibility for determining a worker’s IR35 employment status moved to the Public Sector end hirer.

-From April 2021 Private Sector hirers become responsible for determining the IR35 employment status of the contractors they engage.
+As of April 2021, Private Sector hirers became responsible for determining the IR35 employment status of the contractors they engage.

 Workers engaged through umbrella companies pay Income Tax and National Insurance as employees and therefore IR35 does not apply.
 It is likely that some flexible workers, previously working in the Private Sector as PSC contractors, will move to umbrella employment if their client decides that they are operating as “disguised employees”.

 End-Hirer’s should have taken steps to understand and assess their off-payroll workforce.
 End-Hirers should have gone through a process of determining the status of the off-payroll workers engaged to understand which workers fall Inside and Outside IR35.
 End-Hirers should have also considered the potential cost implications for a worker who is Inside IR35 and what options are available to them moving forward.

 Written by our experts, these guides will give you the tools to understand the implications of IR35 as a contractor, recruiter or hirer.